aherrero/aherrero.github.io/_posts/2018-08-16-SimpleCameraTrigger-v2.markdown

 which it's nice, because we have the capacitor to improve the stability of the current, and we have even [this calculator](http://www.reuk.co.uk/wordpress/electric-circuit/lm317-voltage-calculator/) to calculate the resistor for our desired output voltage.

 ## Low Powering
-Talking about low powering, here we have some tips to reduce the current consumation [here](http://www.home-automation-community.com/arduino-low-power-how-to-run-atmega328p-for-a-year-on-coin-cell-battery/) and [here](https://www.gammon.com.au/power)
+Talking about low powering, here we have some tips to reduce the current consummation [here](http://www.home-automation-community.com/arduino-low-power-how-to-run-atmega328p-for-a-year-on-coin-cell-battery/) and [here](https://www.gammon.com.au/power)

 # Remote Control switch